 STEP 3: Add flowers and leaves

 Now it’s time to add flowers to our resin jewelry project.
 Depending on the size, I tend to use 2-3 botanicals per bead.
 This can be a little challenging initially because flower petals and leaves are flimsy and delicate.
 A trick that works for me is to place the tip of the petal or leaf into the mold and then curl it deeper around the center of the mold’s stem.
-The items I chose to use for this project I either crumbled, or broke off little pieces.
+I like to crumble or break off flower pieces.
 If your petal has a pretty side, be sure it is turned outward.

 The items I am using are: